saffiali/AutoTranslateBlobs/README.md

     "AzureTranslateKey": "",
 ```
 # Known Limitations
-- There areas of improvment handling complex HTML format.
+- Areas of improvments for handling complex HTML documents.
 - One Input language and one target language.
 There a posibility to fan-out to many target languages.

 # Credits